-Frank John Sixt, aged 69, has been a Director since January 1998 and Alternate Director to Mr Lai since February 2008.
+Frank John Sixt, aged 70, has been a Director since January 1998 and Alternate Director to Mr Lai since February 2008.
 Mr Sixt has been an executive director, group finance director and deputy managing director of CKHH since 2015.
 Since 1991, he has been a director of Cheung Kong (Holdings) Limited and HWL, both of which became wholly owned subsidiaries of CKHH in 2015.
 He has been chairman and a non-executive director of TOM since 1999 and an executive director of CKI since 1996.
-He has been an alternate director to a director of HKEIML as the trustee-manager of HKEI and of HKEIL since 2015.
-He has also been a director of TPG since 2001 and a director of Cenovus Energy since January 2021.
-The aforementioned companies are either the ultimate holding company of HTAL, or subsidiaries or associated companies of CKHH of which Mr Sixt has oversight.
-He has almost four decades of legal, global finance and risk management experience, and possesses deep expertise in overseeing financial reporting systems, risk management and internal control systems as well as sustainability issues and related risks.
-Mr Sixt has also been a director of Husky Energy (delisted on 5 January 2021 following its combination with Cenovus Energy) since 2000.
-Mr Sixt holds a Master's degree in Arts and a Bachelor's degree in Civil Law and is a member of the Bar and of the Law Society of the Provinces of Québec and Ontario, Canada.
+He has been an alternate director to a director of HKEIML as the trustee-manager of HKEI and HKEIL since 2015, a director of TPG since 2001 and a director of Cenovus Energy since January 2021.
+He has also been a member of the board of commissioners of PTI since January 2022.
+The aforementioned companies are either the ultimate holding company of HTAL, or subsidiaries or associated companies of CKHH of which Mr Sixt has oversight as director of CKHH.
+He has almost four decades of legal, global finance and risk management experience, and possesses deep expertise in overseeing financial reporting system, risk management and internal control systems as well as sustainability issues and related risks.
+Mr Sixt was a director of Husky Energy (delisted on 5 January 2021 upon its combination with Cenovus Energy) from 2000 to March 2021.
+Mr Sixt holds a Master's degree in Arts and a Bachelor's degree in Civil Law, and is a member of the Bar and of the Law Society of the Provinces of Québec and Ontario, Canada.

-9. WOO CHIU MAN, CLIFF (Director) BSc
+9. Woo Chiu Man, Cliff (Director) BSC

-Woo Chiu Man, Cliff, aged 67, has been a Director since August 2016.
+Woo Chiu Man, Cliff, aged 68, has been a Director since August 2016.
 Mr Woo has been an executive director and chief executive officer of HTHKH since 2017 and was re-designated as co-deputy chairman and a non-executive director of HTHKH in 2018.
-He held various senior technology management positions in the telecommunications industry before joining in 1998 the group of HWL.
+He has also been a member of the board of commissioners of PTI since January 2022.
+He held various senior technology management positions in the telecommunications industry before joining the group of HWL in 1998.
 He was deputy managing director of Hutchison Telecommunications (Hong Kong) Limited from 2000 to 2004.
 He was also an executive director of Hutchison Telecommunications International Limited in 2005.
-He was seconded to TPG as chief technology officer from 2012 to 2013 and was part of the core management team.
-He was an alternate director to a director of TPG from October 2016 to June 2020.
-He possesses extensive operations experience in the telecommunications. industry and has been involved in cellular technology for over 30 years.
+He was seconded to Vodafone Hutchison Australia Pty Limited (now known as TPG) as chief technology officer from 2012 to 2013 and was part of the core management team.
+He was an alternate director to a director of TPG from 2016 to 2020.
+He possesses extensive operations experience in the telecommunications industry and has been involved in cellular technology for over 30 years.
 Mr Woo holds a Bachelor's degree in Electronics and a Diploma in Management for Executive Development.
 He is a Chartered Engineer and also a Member of The Institution of Engineering and Technology (UK) and The Hong Kong Institution of Engineers.